Collect the connection pool performance, usage and availability metrics for Oracle Weblogic.

 Several built-in OneAgent extensions provide an insight into the connection pool performance and issues such as connection leaks.
 The extensions cover the following technologies: Apache Tomcat, Oracle WebLogic, IBM WebSphere Application Server, IBM WebSphere Liberty, Red Hat JBoss and Apache Commons.

 License consumption is based on the number of connection pools and server runtimes.
-The following formula will provide approximate annual data points ingested with all feature sets enabled.
+The following formula provides approximate metric data points ingested per minute with all feature sets enabled.
 Note that this is only an approximation as the true numbers will depend heavily on the traffic you experience.

 (22 * # of WebLogic Connection Pools and Server Runtimes) + (1 * # of WebLogic Connection Pools and Config Paths) + (3 * # of WebLogic Connection Pools, Server Runtimes, and JMS Server Runtimes) + (2 * # of Server runtimes)